mlinpl/aiart.mlinpl.org/competition-terms.md

    b) attend and actively participate in the exhibition closing and award ceremony at the Museum of Modern Art in Warsaw on 09.11.2024.
 4. The Finalist must confirm taking part in the Exhibition no later than 17.10.2024 via email ai-art@mlinpl.org.
 In the event of the Finalist consisting of a group of persons, the Finalist is obliged to choose its representatives up to a maximum of two individuals, who will represent the Finalist at the Exhibition.
 The personal details of the Finalist’s representatives must be notified to the ML in PL by e-mail within 7 days from being informed of the selection of the Project for the Exhibition.
 5. The Project must be complete for display at the Exhibition.
 If the Project is not finished by the time of the Exhibition, the Finalist will be disqualified.
 6. The Finalist is obliged to participate in the process of including their work in the Exhibition.
 If the Project cannot be displayed at the Exhibition in accordance with its submitted specification, the Organizer reserves the right to rescind its inclusion in the Exhibition.
-7. The Finalist is obliged to cover the costs of delivering the Project to the Exhibition, preparing the Project at the Exhibition venue, and allowing the viewers of the Exhibition to experience the Project.
-8. ML in PL provides reimbursement of the Finalist’s travel and transport costs of the Project to the Exhibition up to the amount of 500 PLN.
-The aforementioned amount of reimbursement may be increased by the ML in PL at a later stage, of which the Participant will be informed by e-mail.
+7. ML in PL may participate in the Finalist's preparation of the Project for the Exhibition by providing the necessary equipment or tools.
+The participation of ML in PL in the preparation of the Project and the provision of the necessary equipment will take place after agreement between the Participant and ML in PL on the scope of participation.
+Participation of ML in PL in the preparation of the Project by the Finalist will be considered individually after prior notification by the Participant via e-mail: ai-art@mlinpl.org
-9. In order to receive the aforementioned reimbursement, the Finalist should notify ML in PL by 22.11.2024 via email ai-art@mlinpl.org.
-ML in PL will notify the Finalist via email of the amount of reimbursement granted and the terms of receipt.
+8. Prize in the amount of 1600 PLN for participation in the exhibition (“**Participation Prize**”).
+Participation Prize will be credited as follows:
+   a) 50% in amount of 800 PLN after notification of selection for the exhibition by the Jury and the Participant's provision of **documentation confirming that the Project is shipped to the Exhibition**;
+   b) 50% in the amount of 800 PLN after delivery of the Project and display at the Exhibition.

 **§ 8\.
 THE EXHIBITION RESULTS ANNOUNCEMENT AND AWARDS.**